-Title: Executive Vice President and Chief Information Officer
+Title: Executive Vice President and Chief Information

 Ms. Stahler leads business technology for the company to help Organon realize a better and healthier every day for every woman.
 In her role, Ms. Stahler drives digital capabilities across all aspects of Organon's strategy to build value for the company's offerings and customers.
 Ms. Stahler joined Organon with two decades of global technology experience in the healthcare industry and a passion for bringing new medicines and solutions to patients in need.
 Most recently, from 2019 to 2020, Ms. Stahler served as CIO at Allergan plc, a global pharmaceutical company.
 Previously, Ms. Stahler held CIO positions at Syneos Health (from 2017 to 2019), inVentiv Health (from 2014 to 2017) and Optimer Pharmaceuticals (from 2011 to 2014).
 Earlier in her career, she held senior technology roles at Pfizer.
-Ms. Stahler serves on the board of directors for NeoGenomics, Inc., a cancer diagnostics and pharma services company.
-She received an M.B.A. from Columbia University and an undergraduate degree from the University of Pennsylvania.
+She received an M.B.A. from Columbia University and an undergraduate degree from the University of Pennsvlvania.